Trusted WordPress tutorials, when you need them most.

 If you use custom post types, then you may want to create a form that allows visitors to search only that content.
 This can help people find what they are looking for and keep them on your site for longer.

-In this article, we will show you how to create an advanced search form for custom post types in WordPress, step-by-step.
+In this article, we will show you how to easily create an advanced search form for custom post types in WordPress, step-by-step.

 How to create advanced search form in WordPress for custom oost types